Denzil10/Attendance-system/README.md

 **Do setup on your pc**
  1. Clone project
  2. Create local DB using sql file (Then you can run it quickly through Xampp)
+ 3. Type node install on terminal to install dependancies
- 4. Run Api from server folder
+ 4. Run Api from server folder(npm run dev)
  5. Run react app from my-app folder (npm start)

 **Or simply watch the video where I cover all features**